Announcing: the Foxglove SDK

 • Seamlessly stream live data to the Foxglove app via WebSocket.

-• Support for future UDP-based protocols (e.g., WebRTC, WebTransport) is on the roadmap to better handle lossy network conditions.
+• Support for future UDP-based protocols (e.g., WebRTC, WebTransport) is on the roadmap, aimed at better handling of lossy network conditions.

 Getting started: simplicity by design.

 Getting up and running is easy.
-Here's a simple Python example to get you started with both live streaming and recording to an MCAP file:
+Here's a simple Python example demonstrating both live streaming and recording to an MCAP file:

 import foxglove as fg